-These messages only appear while the serial interface is selected.
-When a communication error occurs, printing stops and some or all print data is lost.
+These messages only appear while the serial interface is in use.
+When a serial communication error occurs, printing stops and some or all print data is lost.
 After you perform the corrective action(s), you must restart the print job from the beginning.